People in your Canvas course: Roles and permissions

 - Please ask any visitors to self-register for a UoA identity and then send you their assigned username and ID.
 Ask them to visit: how to register with the University.

-- Raise a ticket with the Staff Service Centre and provide your visitors’ usernames and IDs in the notes field of the request form (this can be done as a bulk request).
-Ask to have them added to the Canvas Ad Hoc User Group; this adds ‘LMS affiliation’ to their profile.
+- Request Canvas assistance for teaching and provide your visitors' usernames and IDs in the notes field of the request form (this can be done as a bulk request).
+Ask to have them added to the Canvas Ad Hoc User Group; this adds 'LMS affiliation' to their profile.
 Also explain the reason and duration for their access.

 - Once they have LMS affiliation—an overnight process—your course access coordinator can add them to your course as students, but only for manually created courses.
 For credit-bearing courses, course access coordinators (and course access authorisers) can only add staff roles.* Find out who your course access coordinator is via the People section of your course.

-With ‘LMS affiliation’, your visitors can also view any courses published with institution level access.
-See: manually created courses for more detail.
+With 'LMS affiliation', your visitors can also view any courses published with institution level access.
+See: Manually created courses.

 *Note: For credit-bearing courses, students have to enrol through Student Services Online.